mboeck11/replication-creditsentiments/README.md

 # replication-creditsentiments

-Replication files for Böck, M. and T. O. Zörner (2021) *The Impact of Credit Market Sentiment Shocks*
+Replication files for Boeck, M. and Zörner, T. O. (2023)
 =======
-Replication files for Böck, M. and T. O. Zörner (2022) *The Impact of Credit Market Sentiment Shocks*.
+Replication files for Boeck, M. and Zörner, T. O. (2023) *The Impact of Credit Market Sentiment Shocks*, Journal of Money, Credit and Banking, forthcoming.

 In order to reproduce all the graphics visible in the paper, just run **main.r** in the *scripts* folder.
 Estimations are based on 25.000 MCMC draws where the first 15.000 are discarded.
 Hence, the script takes a considerable amount of time to run through.
 The number of saved draws (*draws*) and discared draws (*burnins*) can be adapted by the user.
 The script then reproduces the following